Instinctlol/automatic-twitch-recorder/README.md

   - type 'pip install -r requirements.txt'
 - edit line 9 in 'check.py' with your text editor of choice so it contains your twitch client id
   - you can create it [here](https://glass.twitch.tv/console/apps)
-- it is recommended to have [VLC Player](https://www.videolan.org/vlc/index.html) installed as well, refer to [streamlink documentation](https://streamlink.github.io/) for more info.

 ## Usage: